Effective immediately, this certificate program

 will no longer be accepting new applicants.

 Political psychology is an interdisciplinary academic field that considers the relationships between psychology and political science, human thought and the political behavior.
 It considers the psychological issues of voters, legislators, bureaucrats and leaders, local and national governments and administrations, international organizations, political parties, and associations.

 The Director of the program is Jerrold Post.

-To complete the certificate in political psychology, students must take four core courses plus two supporting course.
+To complete the certificate in political psychology, students must take three core courses plus two supporting courses.
 Students may take other courses not on the list of suggested courses with the approval of the Office of Academic Advising and Student Services.